sf-wdi-26/mean_todo/README.md

   ```

-3. The Angular `$http` or `$resource` service to interact with your JSON API endpoints.
+3. Use the Angular `$http` or `$resource` service to interact with your JSON API endpoints.
 See the module on <a href="https://github.com/sf-wdi-25/angular-resource-lab" target="_blank">ng-resource</a> for reference.
 Instead of calling an external API, you're now querying your own application's server.

 ![obligatory gif](https://media.giphy.com/media/3oEduQQQAR2a4y6Cek/giphy.gif)